 Run & Pass Stats

-Because the EV/EVA system is so all-inclusive, we need more focused stats to break down very specific parts of an offense.
+Because the EPA system is so all-inclusive, we need more focused stats to break down very specific parts of an offense.
 These are those stats.

 - Short Yardage Success Rate is the success rate of run plays in short-yardage situations: third or fourth down and one or two yards to go.
 This measure is mostly about the offensive line’s ability to get a push.

-- Stuff Rate is the percentage of run plays stopped for 1 yard or less.
-Like success rate, this number is a yes/no question (“Was the play stopped for 1 yard or less?”) meaning that it measures efficiency more than explosiveness.
+- Stuff Rate is the percentage of run plays stopped for zero yards or less.
+Like success rate, this number is a yes/no question (“Was the play stopped for no gain or a loss?”) meaning that it measures efficiency more than explosiveness.
 High-efficiency running backs and good offensive lines have low stuff rates, while high-explosiveness running backs and bad offensive line have high ones.

 - Line Yards are the rushing yards credited to the offensive line.
 The offensive line is credited with 125% of lost yards, 100% of yards gained 0-3, and 50% of yards gained 4-6, so the maximum line yards on any play is 4.5 (a run of 6+ yards).
 This cap at six yards is in place because the offensive line is, in theory, only responsible for the first six yards.
 Yards after that skew the averages and are more about downfield blocking and the running back’s open-field skill.
 Good offensive lines have high line-yard averages.
 If this stat is significantly better than the next two stats, that’s a sign that your offensive line is better than your running backs in the run game.

-- Opportunity Rate is the percentage of run plays that gain at least six yards.
-All runs to hit six yards are potential home-run hitters.
+- Opportunity Rate is the percentage of run plays that gain at least four yards.
+All runs to hit four yards are potential home-run hitters.
 The more a back generates runs of 6+ yards, the more likely he is to break a long one.
-This stat is single most important run-related stat (besides Rush EVA itself, of course).
+This stat is single most important run-related stat (besides Rush EPA itself, of course).

-- Bonus Yards per Opportunity is the average yards gained beyond six for any opportunity run.
-Think of it this way: the first six yards of any run are “line-yards” and all yards after that are “bonus-yards”.
-So a 16-yard run is worth 6 line-yards and 10 bonus-yards.
+- Bonus Yards per Opportunity is the average yards gained beyond four for any opportunity run.
+Think of it this way: the first four yards of any run are basically “line-yards” and all yards after that are “bonus-yards”.
+So a 16-yard run is worth 4.5 line-yards and 12 bonus-yards.
+It doesn’t work perfectly but it’s close enough.
 This statistic is only calculated if the run is considered an opportunity.
 Explosive backs always have high bonus-yards.
 If this stat is significantly better than line-yards, that’s a sign that your running backs are better than your offensive line in the run game.

 Now for the passing stats: